magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

    (cljs)))
 ```

-Note as we used a map to set the defaults for the various options
+Note that we used a map to set the defaults for the various options

 ```clj
 (def defaults {:test-dirs #{"test/cljc" "test/clj" "test/cljs"}